OptiPie/optipie-contextual-user-engager-stoper/README.md

 ## Lambda Function
-Called by `optipie-contextual-user-engager` at the end of the each cycle, to stop EC2 to avoid extra costs
+Called by `optipie-contextual-user-engager` at the end of the each cycle, to stop EC2 instance to avoid extra costs